 LeanLaw’s Gravity Legal integration makes asking for retainers easy because you can set it up as an automated request when the trust balance dips to a certain level.
 You’ll have peace of mind, knowing that the client will receive a professional request and when the client makes the deposit, all of the accounting will be facilitated in a IOLTA compliant way.

 In LeanLaw, you can set up automated reminders for invoices that have yet to be paid.
 When you stay on top of your accounts receivable, your clients will pay more promptly, and you will collect more money with LeanLaw.
 With one click, you can receive a report that shows you which invoices are outstanding.
 You can have an understanding of which clients pay their invoices in a timely manner.
 This understanding might reflect where you put your future resources when you take law firm profitability into account.

 Law Firm Productivity = Law Firm Profitability

 Data doesn’t lie.
-When you start with measuring how attorneys track their time and keep consistent records all the way through billing and collections, you will get a clear picture of how your law firm operates.
+When you start with measuring how attorneys track their time and keep consistent records all the way through billing and collections, you will get a clear picture of how your legal practice operates.
 Key performance indicators will reveal themselves and clarity will reign.

-The data is drawn from actions that attorneys take as part of their daily workflow.
-With automation, no one needs to take extra time to create and collate the data.
+The data is drawn from actions that attorneys and staff members take as part of their workday.
+With automation, no one needs a to-do list or to take extra time to create and collate the data.
 LeanLaw collects and reports on the data in real time and with easy to use efficiency.

 LeanLaw enables the law firm to get into the habit of recording their work so that the law firm administrator can understand what has historically been invisible or difficult to coalesce.
 LeanLaw legal software not only gives you the proper workflow, but also the added solution of gaining transparency into the law firm’s productivity and thus, profitability.
 They have always been interconnected but now, LeanLaw gives you the ability to access the data with just a few clicks.